linode/apl-docs/docs/get-started/installation/custom.md

 ### DNS

-The APL [Builds](../../for-devs/console/builds.md) and [Projects](../../for-devs/console/projects.md) features are NOT supported when APL is installed with minimal values.
+The APL [Builds](../../for-devs/console/builds.md) and [Projects](../../for-devs/console/projects.md) features are NOT supported when APL is installed without DNS.
 Install APL with [DNS](dns.md) to use all APL features.

 ## Install APL using Helm